 A synthetic convertible security is comprised of two distinct securities that together resemble convertible securities in certain respects.
 Synthetic convertible securities are created by combining non-convertible bonds or preferred shares with common stocks, warrants or stock call options.
 The options that will form elements of synthetic convertible securities will be listed on a securities exchange.
 The two components of a synthetic convertible security, which will be issued with respect to the same entity, generally are not offered as a unit, and may be purchased and sold by the Fund at different times.
 Synthetic convertible securities differ from convertible securities in certain respects, including that each component of a synthetic convertible security has a separate market value and responds differently to market fluctuations.
-Investing in synthetic convertible securities involves the risk normally involved in holding the securities comprising the synthetic convertible security.
+Investing in synthetic convertible security.